nhatthanhtran/lpcvc_2025_track2/README.md

 ### 3. Inference and Evaluation
 - :point_right: ***\* Please check the scripts [[compile_profile_inference_aibub.py]](./compile_and_profile/compile_profile_inference_aihub.py) for more details of inference the on AIHub and our evaluation pipeline.***
-- :heavy_exclamation_mark: ***IMPORTANT***: In the evaluation stage, only the following commands will be used to inference the test data using the submitted model.
+- :heavy_exclamation_mark: ***IMPORTANT***: In the evaluation stage, only the following commands will be used to inference the test data given the submitted model.
 It's the **participants responsibility** to confirm that your model is already correctly compiled and can inference and output correct results on AIHub following the required format.
 ```python
     # Prepare inputs for AIHub inference
     aihub_inputs = {